-29.1 Heads of Departments appoint Invigilators and provide them with timetables giving the days, hours and places of the various examinations and lists of the candidates enrolled for examination.
-Heads of Departments shall provide each invigilator with a copy of the Rules of Invigilation.
+28.1 Heads of Departments appoint Invigilators and provide them with timetables giving the days, hours and places of the various examinations and lists of the candidates enrolled for examination.
+One invigilator is required for every 75 candidates.
+Heads of Departments shall ensure that each invigilator has a copy of the Rules of Invigilation, including the Instructions to Candidates, and carries out his or her duties in accordance with the rules.
+Invigilators should also be aware of the rules relating to Special Examination and other Assessment Arrangements for Students with Disabilities and Special Needs (XXI 21.1-21.23.)